hbmartin/graphviz2drawio/README.md

 ```
 where `graph_to_convert` can be any of a file path, file handle, string of dot language, or PyGraphviz.AGraph object

-## Limitations
-Please [open an issue](https://github.com/hbmartin/graphviz2drawio/issues) with your dot file to report crashes or incorrect conversions.

 ## Built With

 * [PyGraphviz](http://pygraphviz.github.io/documentation/pygraphviz-1.4rc1/reference/index.html) - Python interface to Graphviz